How to enroll in SHOP insurance

 Save your completed form and eligibility results for your records.
 Proof of SHOP eligibility may be required to enroll in SHOP coverage through an insurance company or to claim the Small Business Health Care Tax Credit.

-About 45–60 days before your current SHOP coverage ends, contact your insurance company, agent, or broker to see what plans and prices are available to you.
+About 45–60 days before your current SHOP coverage ends, contact your insurance company, agent, or broker to find out what plans and prices are available to you.
 Insurance companies may have different timelines for renewing coverage, so be sure to ask:

 For SHOP plans that start on or after January 1, 2018, you don't pick a plan, apply, or enroll through HealthCare.gov.
 Instead, you enroll either through the insurance company or with the assistance of a Marketplace-registered agent or broker.

 Generally no, but some states do require it.
 Check with your state's Department of Insurance.

 If you do offer insurance to employee’ dependents, they can accept or reject your offer.
 If they decline it, they can enroll in a plan for individuals and families through the Marketplace, but they may not be eligible for savings through premium tax credits or cost-sharing reductions.
 If they’re not eligible for such savings, they'd have to pay full price.